Portugal Taxes for Expats: How to File US Taxes Abroad

 Non-resident income tax rate in Portugal

-While you’ll also pay a flat 28% rate on income earned from interest or dividends, capital gains from selling shares may be exempt from taxes.
-Otherwise, the 28% rate applies.
-Pension income is taxed at 25%, capital gains earned from real estate sales are taxed at 28%, and rental income is taxed between 10% to 28%.
+Non-residents must also pay a flat 25% rate on income earned from interest or dividends.
+(Capital gains from selling shares may be exempt from this rate.)
+Pension income is taxed at 25%, capital gains earned from real estate sales are taxed at 28%, and rental income is taxed between 10% and 28%.

 Other Tax Situations in Portugal